AbhijeetSalunkhe/AGM-MEAN-TEST/README.md

 - Implement CRUD operations for managing `Event` entities.
 - Create an API endpoint that, given a time range, lists all events occurring within that period.

-#### Task 2: Event Management UI (ReactJS)
+#### Task 2: Event Management UI

 **Objective**:
-Develop a ReactJS application that enables users to manage their events.
+Develop a frontend application that enables users to manage their events.

 **Requirements**: